willdady/foreman/README.md

 For example, you may choose to identify features of the forman agent host by defining labels such as `cpu = 4`, `gpu = true` etc.

 Similarly, your control server may maintain multiple job queues.
-Labels allow you to assign agents to specific queues e.g. `queue = high-priority` or `queue = low-priority`.
+Labels allow you to assign agents to specific queues e.g. `queue = high-priority`, `queue = low-priority` etc.

 Labels are formatted as a comma-separated list of key/value pairs e.g `cpu=4,gpu=true,queue=high-priority`.
+Both keys and values will be URL-encoded so you are free to use '=' and ',' in your labels.
+The trade-off here is you need to remember to URL-decode before usage on your control server.
-NOTE, the order of the key/values is NOT guaranteed.
+The order of the key/values is NOT guaranteed.

 ## Concepts